The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 holo_location

-: A relation between two concepts where concept B is a place located in concept A.
+: B is a place located in A

 holo_portion